jrleeman/TGE/content/shop/hand_tools/files.rst

 Using a fine file of soft metal will load the file teeth with chips and quickly become ineffective and difficult to clean.
-Using a smooth file for roughing work will take much too long and excessively wear the file, while using a roughing file for finishing work will result in a poor surface finish is likely the removal of excessive amounts of material.
+Using a smooth file for roughing work will take much too long and excessively wear the file, while using a roughing file for finishing work will result in a poor surface finish and is likely to lead to the removal of excessive amounts of material.

 .. raw:: html